-LinkedIn is a popular business networking site that attracts more professionals and business owners each day.
-But like other websites that receive large amounts of traffic, it can be the target of hackers.
+LinkedIn is a business networking site that attracts more and more professionals every day.
+But like other popular websites, it can also be the target of cyberattacks.

 Main LinkedIn Privacy Concerns To Watch Out For